 Battle Hill preserves a prehistoric landscape built on higher, more marginal ground at a time when the climate was warmer meaning it was possible to live there.
 As the climate worsened the structures were abandoned.
 Avoided by subsequent farmers who built and farmed around them, the remains eventually became preserved within the forest itself.

 The large cairn under excavation, image© D. Connolly, Skyscape Survey 2018

-Join us as we continue to uncover Battle Hill’s rich secrets!
+Join us as we continue the first excavation of Battle Hill and uncover its rich secrets!

 The 2019 season identified a new possible cairn under a 1000 year old bank and revealed more features of the 2500 year old hillfort.